adamzvolanek/DevRackDocs/authentik.md

   - If page uses basic authentication:
     - Follow [these](https://goauthentik.io/integrations/services/sonarr/) instructions.
 These are written specifically for the 'arr' family of applications.

 Create applicable applications for each service desired to be found on the Authentik User Interface.
-Fill out the fields as needed wiht selecting the appropriate provider.
+Fill out the fields as needed with selecting the appropriate provider.
 Optionally setup the UI Settings for the Application by providing an Icon, Publisher, or Description.

 Within the 'Outpost' tab, select the edit button on the right and verify in the 'Integration' drop-down shows the Docker network you have specified.
 If not click [here](#system) Select all the Applications for the embedded outpost.
 Update Line 3 of the configuration with your own `https://auth.domain.tld` site.